Fringe-backed fire-eye: Distribution and habitat

 The fringe-backed fire-eye has a very small range in eastern Brazil; it is found in southeastern Sergipe and coastal northeastern Bahia.
-Its range is estimated at about 5000 km2 though it occurs only patchily within it.
+Its range is estimated at 5000 km2 though it occurs only patchily within it.
 It inhabits dense understorey vegetation in lowland evergreen forest.
 It mostly occurs at the edges of primary forest, in mature secondary forest, and in clearings such as those caused by fallen trees.
 It shuns sunlit areas such as open woodland with little undergrowth.
 In elevation it ranges from near sea level to about 250 m.

 Behavior

 Movement

 The fringe-backed fire-eye is a year-round resident throughout its range.

 Feeding

 The fringe-backed fire-eye feeds on insects (e.g. cockroaches, grasshoppers, and winged ants), other arthropods such as spiders and centipedes, and small vertebrates such as geckos and frogs.
 It typically forages singly, in pairs, or in family groups in dense vegetation, mostly on the ground and within about 3 m above it but as high as 10 m.
 It hops between short feeding stops, pumping its tail.
 It captures prey by gleaning, reaching, jumping (upward and to the ground), lunging from a perch, and by tossing aside leaf litter on the ground.
 Much less frequently it makes short sallies to glean or capture prey on the wing.
 It frequently follows army ant swarms to capture prey disturbed by the ants, and several family groups may congregate at a swarm.
 It sometimes joins mixed-species feeding flocks.